-Select hospitals across the country offer diploma and associate's degree programs in nursing.
+2- and 4-year, private and public schools across the country offer undergraduate and graduate degree programs in nursing that require students to complete in-person components at a hospital or health center.
 Students who select an associate's degree program must take general education courses at a local college and may be awarded both a diploma and an associate's degree.

-Students interested in specializing in a particular area of nursing should make sure that clinical rotations are available in that focus area.
-Examples of focus areas include cardiac nursing, critical care nursing, neonatal nursing, emergency nursing, obstetrics, surgery and trauma.
+- Students interested in specializing in a particular area of nursing should make sure that clinical rotations are available in that focus area, such as cardiac nursing, critical care nursing, neonatal nursing, emergency nursing, obstetrics, surgery and trauma.

 Diploma in Nursing